harveyworkexperience/C-Video-Live-Streaming/README.md

 * Build everything.
 * Run an instance of the ImageUDPServer project.
 * Run an instance of either the ImageUDPClient project.

+## TODO/WISHLIST
+* UDPServer cannot serve multiple clients.
+So a new instance will need to run whenever, you want to try out a different client.
+* Add in a Real Time Transport library and integrate that with the solutions.
+* Increase the speed of processing the bytes to be able to handle higher quality images.